thecdil/sediment/_tributaries/atmosphere.md

 </div>

+LIKE MY POET friend, when I look at photographs of Glen Canyon's sandstone hills, I find it easy to see the trackings of the wind.

- But my eye is also drawn to the caverns pocked across their wind-cut furrows, markings I find more difficult to decipher, though they are familiar: Caverns just like these smatter the walls of Labyrinth Canyon a few hundred miles upriver from Glen Canyon--I saw them on a canoe trip with a friend.
+But my eye is also drawn to the caverns pocked across their wind-cut furrows, markings I find more difficult to decipher.
+Yet, they are familiar: I had seen caverns just like these smattering the walls of Labyrinth Canyon--a few hundred miles upriver from Glen Canyon--while on a canoe trip with a friend one August.

 For five days, we paddled by thousands of honeycombed hollows and wondered what they were.
-Having no internet service, we told each other stories about fairy cities dug out of the cliff faces with tiny fairy hands and rock-blasting magic.
+Unable to consult the internet, we told each other stories about fairy cities dug out of the cliff faces with tiny fairy hands and rock-blasting magic.
 They lived there, we said, to hide from the desert sun, wind, and rain.
 And also from us, which explained why we hadn't seen any.

 We were wrong, of course, but our instincts that the caverns marked traces of invisible life turned out to be right.

 Microbial communities proliferate in sandstone, eating holes out of the rock as they metabolize sediment.
 This work is not performed alone, however: microbes might etch a only small indentation in the rock before rain and wind take over, scooping the hollows deeper, allowing small pools of water to collect.
 In these pools, microbes flourish, devour more sediment, and burrow deeper.

-The wind works with many collaborators to shape Glen Canyon.
+The wind, I have learned, works with many collaborators to shape Glen Canyon.

 {% include feature/trib-button.html trib="animal" image="microbes" text="Microbes" %}